Hybrid Pooling with LLMs via Relevance Context Learning: Relevance Context Learning

 \Cref{tab:rcl} compares RCL and ICL using all available human-judged documents.
 The key distinction is that RCL operates in a zero-shot setting, relying solely on a generated relevance narrative, whereas ICL conditions the LLM on all human-judged examples directly.
 This comparison isolates the effect of explicit relevance narratives relative to example-based prompting.

-\textbf{Overall performance.} Across DL-19 and DL-20, RCL achieves performance that is competitive with, and in several cases superior to, standard ICL.
-On DL-19, RCL using human-judged relevant documents achieves the best overall performance (0.8980 F1, 0.9087 MCC), exceeding both ICL with all documents and ICL with only relevant documents.
-While F1 gains are modest, improvements in MCC are more pronounced, indicating stronger discriminative power.
-On DL-20, RCL attains the highest MCC, whereas ICL with all documents yields the highest F1; however, differences between methods remain small, suggesting that both approaches are viable for collections with short documents.
+\textbf{Overall performance.} Across DL-19 and DL-20, RCL is competitive with standard ICL and yields consistently strong MCC values.
+On DL-19, the highest F1 is obtained by ICL with all human-judged documents (0.8890), while RCL with relevant documents achieves the highest MCC (0.9087).
+On DL-20, ICL with all human-judged documents again yields the highest F1 (0.8767), whereas RCL with all human-judged documents attains the highest MCC (0.8821).
+Overall, the results indicate a trade-off in which ICL is often stronger on raw F1 for short-document collections, while RCL remains highly competitive and can offer better discriminative reliability.

 \textbf{Impact of document length.} The largest performance differences arise on TREC-8, where document length becomes critical.
-ICL degrades substantially when long documents are used as in-context examples (0.6630 F1), whereas RCL achieves markedly better results (0.8220 F1), corresponding to a 24\% relative improvement.
+RCL with relevant documents reaches 0.8267 F1, substantially above ICL with relevant documents (0.6541) and ICL with all human-judged documents (0.7468).
+Relative to ICL with relevant documents, this corresponds to a 26\% F1 improvement.
 This confirms that compact relevance narratives are substantially more effective than full-document examples when context budgets are constrained.
-Notably, the human-written TREC narrative also performs strongly, though it remains inferior to RCL narratives derived from judged documents.
+Notably, the human-written TREC narrative also performs strongly (0.7658 F1), though it remains inferior to RCL narratives derived from judged documents.

 \textbf{Narrative construction choices.} We observe that the documents used to generate relevance narratives influence performance.
 On DL-19, narratives derived solely from relevant documents yield the best results, while narratives generated from non-relevant documents remain competitive.
 This suggests that both positive and negative evidence can inform relevance criteria, although relevant-only narratives provide the clearest signal.
 On DL-20, differences across narrative construction strategies are smaller, indicating robustness to this design choice.